justnoise/console_menu/README.txt

-A simple class for creating console menus
+A class for creating console menus.
+Supports nested menus.

+Example:

 --------------------------------------------------
 Please choose a useless option